Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/combining-typescript-utility-types.md

 Let's take a look at how this would work.

 > Disclaimer: This article is for TypeScript beginners.
-We have not yet covered Generics, so nothing will use generics in this article.
+We have not yet covered generics so nothing will use generics in this article.

 ## Making specific fields required